AKlaus/DomainResult/README.md

 - The `Task` suffix on the extension methods indicates that the returned type is wrapped in a `Task` (e.g. `SuccessTask()`, `FailedTask()`, `NotFoundTask()`, `UnauthorizedTask()`).
 - The `Failed()` and `NotFound()` methods take as input parameters: `string`, `string[]`. `Failed()` can also take [ValidationResult](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationresult).
-- Support for extension methods on interfaces starts from `.NET Standard 2.1`.

 ## 'DomainResult' package.
 Conversion to ActionResult